Are You Counting On YouTube Monetization Money? Don’t Make This Common Mistake That Can Make Your Earnings Go To Someone Else!

 b) Get the license directly from the copyright owner and do your due diligence to make sure this is indeed the owner and not just somebody who happened to upload the music illegally.
 If you choose to license the music from a music library, make sure that the library either controls the rights the their music (and can remove the claim if it comes to that) or provides you with the contact information of the copyright owner.

-In my online royalty free music catalog you can find music in various genres that has been explicitly cleared for YouTube monetization.
-I am the sole copyright owner and I clear YouTube copyright claims within 24h.
+I make music for commercial business videos and my license grants you the explicit rights for YouTube monetization.
+I am the sole copyright owner and I can clear the related YouTube copyright claims within 24h.

 Need more music?